Stephen Hillenburg: Illness and death

-Hillenburg disclosed to Variety magazine in March 2017 that he had been diagnosed with amyotrophic lateral sclerosis (ALS, also known as Lou Gehrig's disease), though he continued to work on SpongeBob SquarePants for as long as he was able.
+Hillenburg disclosed to Variety magazine in March 2017 that he had been diagnosed with amyotrophic lateral sclerosis (ALS, also known as Lou Gehrig's disease), though he also stated that he would continue to work on SpongeBob SquarePants for as long as he was able.
 He added: "My family and I are grateful for the outpouring of love and support.
 We ask that our sincere request for privacy be honored during this time."
 Hillenburg was in the early stages of the disease at the time, according to a source close to him.
 During his last days as executive producer, he had difficulty speaking, and it ultimately got to the point where he stopped going to his office due to the progression of the illness.

-The third SpongeBob SquarePants film, titled The SpongeBob Movie: Sponge on the Run, was released in 2020 and is dedicated to him.
-He also served as executive producer on the project.

 Hillenburg died on November 26, 2018, at the age of 57.
-According to his death certificate obtained by TMZ, he died at his home in San Marino, California.
-It also states that his body was cremated, and that his ashes were scattered in the Pacific Ocean off the coast of California the next day.
+He died at his home in San Marino, California, with his ashes scattered in the Pacific Ocean off the coast of California the next day.

+The third hour-long SpongeBob SquarePants TV special, titled SpongeBob’s Big Birthday Blowout, was released in 2019, followed by the third theatrical film, The SpongeBob Movie: Sponge on the Run, in 2020.
+Both of these projects were dedicated to Hillenburg, who also served as executive producer on the theatrical film.